gighive/gighive/docs/README.md

  - You will have ~54GB for media files.
  - Docker will be installed to that VM.
 Bind mounts used for config files and media files.
 Check Dockerfile for exact specs.

-## Software
+## Software Prerequisites
-Prerequisites for all installs
+Software needed for either option, Virtualbox or Azure:
  - Ansible, Python and git will be installed.
+More detailed listing [here](PREREQS.html)
  - An id_rsa.pub file is needed for passwordless authentication into the Gighive server.
- - Virtualbox will be installed if you want that option.
+For Virtualbox installations, Virtualbox will be the additional component installed.
- - az and azure-cli will be installed if you choose an Azure install.
+For Azure deployments, az and azure-cli will be installed.

 ## Architecture (logical)